Date of Degree

 Copyright 2010 Jon William Van Laarhoven

 Van Laarhoven, Jon William.
-"Exact and heuristic algorithms for the Euclidean Steiner tree problem." dissertation, University of Iowa, 2010.
+"Exact and heuristic algorithms for the Euclidean Steiner tree problem."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.